Crypto

 5 min

-Whales bought roughly $380 million worth of XRP.
-Is this a sign of an upcoming breakout?
+Whales bought $380 million XRP.
+Is this a breakout?

 13.12.2024